bordoley/reactive-js/docs/interfaces/rx.ObservableLike.md

 [rx](../modules/rx.md).ObservableLike

-The source of notifications which notifies a `ObserverLike` instance.
+The source of notifications which can be consumed by an `ObserverLike` instance.

 ## Type parameters